AzureMentor/microsoft-graph-docs/concepts/webhooks.md

 The client starts receiving notifications after creating the subscription.
 Microsoft Graph sends a POST request to the notification URL when the resource changes.
 Notification are sent only for the changes of the type specified in the subscription, for example, `created`.

+> [!NOTE]
-> **Note:** When using multiple subscriptions that monitor the same resource type and use the same notification URL, a POST can be sent that will contain multiple notifications with different subscription IDs.
+> When using multiple subscriptions that monitor the same resource type and use the same notification URL, a POST can be sent that will contain multiple notifications with different subscription IDs.
 There is no guarantee that all notifications in the POST will belong to a single subscription.

 ### Notification properties